Aditya285-S/Heart-Disease-Prediction/README.md

 ## Input Patient Information:

 Use the web interface to input patient information (features) and click the "Predict" button to get the model's prediction for the presence of heart disease.

-## Contributing

-Contributions to improve the model, add new features, or address issues are welcome.
-Fork the repository, make your changes, and submit a pull request.